Trump on mission to sell US overseas as Senate trial resumes

 “Our country is the hottest country anywhere in the world,” he said at the White House last week.
 "There's nothing even close.
 I’ll be meeting the biggest business leaders in the world, getting them to come here.”

 The White House has not named any of the business leaders Trump is set to meet with.
-But he is scheduled to hold talks with the leaders of Iraq, Pakistan, Switzerland and Iraq's self-governing Kurdish region, as well as the forum's founder, the White House said.
+But he is scheduled to hold talks Tuesday and Wednesday with the leaders of Iraq, Pakistan, Switzerland and Iraq's self-governing Kurdish region, as well as the forum's founder, the White House said.

 Trump also will have his first meeting with the new European Commission president, Ursula von der Leyen, the first woman to hold the position.